TryHackMe: Junior Security Analyst Intro Walkthrough (SOC Level 1)

 Questions

-Click on the green View Site button in this task to open the Static Site Lab and navigate to the security monitoring tool on the right panel to try to identify the suspicious activity.
+Click on the green View Site button in this task and open the lab.

 Make sure you have started the site 🙂